cruffenach/CRLoom/README.md

 ## CRLoom

-CRLoom is a framework for helping with the import, update and querying of `NSManagedObject`'s
+CRLoom is a framework for helping with the import, update and querying of `NSManagedObject`s

 ## Overview